André Chénier: Life

 In the meantime Chénier orated at the Feuillants Club, and contributed frequently to the Journal de Paris from November 1791 to July 1792, when he wrote his scorching iambs to Jean Marie Collot d'Herbois, Sur les Suisses révoltés du regiment de Châteauvieux.
 The insurrection of 10 August 1792 uprooted his party, his paper and his friends, and he only escaped the September Massacres by staying with relatives in Normandy.
 In the month following these events his brother, Marie-Joseph, had entered the anti-monarchical National Convention.
 André raged against all these events, in such poems as Ode à Charlotte Corday congratulating France that "un scélérat de moins rampe dans cette fange", "one scoundrel less creeps in this mire".
 At the request of Malesherbes, the defense counsel to King Louis XVI, Chénier provided some arguments for the king's defense.

-After the king's execution Chénier sought a secluded retreat on the Plateau de Satory at Versailles and only went out after nightfall.
+After the king's execution, Chénier sought a secluded retreat on the Plateau de Satory at Versailles, and only went out after nightfall.
 There he wrote the poems inspired by Fanny (Mme Laurent Lecoulteux), including the exquisite Ode à Versailles.
 His solitary life at Versailles lasted nearly a year.
-On 7 March 1794 he was arrested at the house of Mme Piscatory at Passy.
+On 7 March 1794 he was arrested at the house of Mme Pastoret at Passy.
 Two obscure agents of the Committee of Public Safety (one of them named Nicolas Guénot) were in search of a marquise who had fled, but an unknown stranger was found in the house and arrested on suspicion of being the aristocrat they were searching for.
 This was Chénier, who had come on a visit of sympathy.